contagon/handbook/handbook/8-elders-quorum.md

 All recommendations for calling members of elders quorum presidencies require the approval of the stake presidency and high council.

-A member of the stake presidency presents members of the elders quorum presidency in a sacrament meeting for a sustaining vote.
+A member of the stake presidency presents members of the elders quorum presidency in a sacrament meeting for sustaining.
 The stake presidency may also assign a high councilor to do this.

-A member of the elders quorum presidency presents brethren who are called to other quorum callings for a sustaining vote in a quorum meeting (see [8.3.4](8-elders-quorum.md#834-secretary) and [8.3.5](8-elders-quorum.md#835-additional-callings)).
+A member of the elders quorum presidency presents brethren who are called to other quorum callings for sustaining in a quorum meeting (see [8.3.4](8-elders-quorum.md#834-secretary) and [8.3.5](8-elders-quorum.md#835-additional-callings)).

 The stake president sets apart the elders quorum president and confers on him the keys of his calling.
 For more information about priesthood keys, see [3.4.1](3-priesthood-principles.md#341-priesthood-keys).
 A member of the stake presidency or high council sets apart the counselors.